PNC Bank

 Virtual Wallet Student

 Virtual Wallet Student is designed for students who are enrolled in college.
-It includes all the features of the basic Virtual Wallet account, plus no monthly service charge for six years and no overdraft fees for the first overdraft.
+It includes all the features of the basic Virtual Wallet account, plus no monthly service charge for six years from the time of account opening and no overdraft fees for the first overdraft.

 Foundation Checking